dibu28/ChecksumFolder/README.md

 ```
 CheckSumFolder -verify -dir /path/to/dir -list hashes.txt [-verbose]
 ```
+The `-dir` flag specifies the folder containing the files to verify.
+Each line in `hashes.txt` may contain absolute paths from a different system; only the file name is used when constructing the path under `-dir`.
 Use `-verbose` to print the status of every file.
 Without it, only mismatches are printed or a message that everything matches.
 Add `-progress` to show verification progress.
 Verification runs in parallel across all CPU cores to